S

 You

-“Nobody touches those servers until forensics has clean images.
-I know what that costs, Tomás.”
+“Nobody touches those servers until forensics has clean images.”

 Tomás “Six hours.
 You’re asking me to lose €300,000 so your team can photograph a crime scene.”

 You “I’m asking you to help me find the door they used.
-Because if we don’t, they’ll use it again.”
+If we don’t, they’ll use it again.”

-Forensics finds the entry point in under three hours.
-A compromised VPN credential from a third-party maintenance contractor — a firm called Grenzmann IT Services.
-Their access token was valid.
+Forensics finds the entry point in under three hours: a compromised VPN credential from Grenzmann IT Services, a third-party maintenance contractor.
 The first exploit ran at 02:17 AM, four hours before the SOC caught it.
 Without the server image, that trail is gone.

 +3 Regulator | -1 Operations